Column: LSU's secondary has potential despite the current issues facing the group

 Across the country, there are big expectations for the LSU Tigers in 2023, with the preseason coaches’ poll ranking No. 5 in the country.
 Most…

 Another strength is his tackling ability.
-Adding that with his already lockdown coverage, he shows why he was one of the best corners in the ACC for two years.
+Adding that with his already lockdown coverage, he shows why he was one of the best corners in the Atlantic Coast Conference for two years.

 What these additions do for the roster is add much-needed depth.
-It was noticeable that last year’s problems were depth in the secondary whether it was injuries or inexperience adding players from the transfer portal who are not only talented but experienced as well, there are fewer holes in the secondary.
+It was noticeable that last year’s problems were depth in the secondary due to either injuries or inexperience.
+Adding players from the transfer portal who are not only talented but experienced as well, seals up those gaps in the secondary.

 While injuries to Johnson and Sage Ryan have hurt that depth, when everyone is healthy, LSU is deep in the secondary.

 These defensive backs brought through the transfer portal are full of talent whether it’s four and five-star recruits or players who made their respective all-conference teams.
-Something important when adding transfers to a roster and hoping to get an immediate impact is experience.
+Something important when adding transfers to a roster and looking for an immediate impact is experience.

-Alexander started the last at Southeastern Louisiana, Chestnut was also a two-year starter at Syracuse and has shown to separate himself from the others as a starting corner, being able to win reps against a talented receiver core at practice.
+Alexander started the last season at Southeastern Louisiana.
+Chestnut was a two-year starter at Syracuse and has shown to separate himself from the others as a starting corner, being able to win reps against a talented receiver core at practice.

-Most notably of the transfers, Sam started 48 games at McNeese State and Marshall in his career and will be going into his sixth year of college football.
+Sam the most notable of the transfers, started 48 games at McNeese State and Marshall in his career.
+He will be going into his sixth year of college football.
 Having that playing experience goes a long way with a unit that lost a lot.

-On top of that they are returning players who played crucial roles in last year's season such as Greg Brooks Jr., Major Burns and Ryan who can provide leadership.
+On top of that there are returners who played crucial roles in last year's season such as Greg Brooks Jr., Major Burns and Ryan who can provide leadership.
 There are also players such as Laterrance Welch and Mathew Langlois who are looking to increase their roles this season.

 The AP announced its season-opening college football rankings Monday with LSU coming in at No. 5.

-Welch played exceptionally well during the spring game and has been building off that ever since expressing his confidence and skills improve in practice.
-I like what Welch brings to the secondary with his excellent coverage skills and physicality and even though he is only a sophomore, he is starting to perform like a player who has been starting for years.
+Welch played exceptionally well during the spring game and has been building off that ever since.
+His confidence and skills have continued to improve.
+I like what Welch brings to the secondary with his excellent coverage skills and physicality.
+Even though he is only a sophomore, he is starting to perform like a player who has been starting for years.

 Something that is being undervalued with this defensive back unit is the amount of versatility it has.
 Players like Burns, Ryan and Brooks are listed as safeties but have shown the ability to play man coverage and matchup with wide receivers and tight ends.
 This allows LSU to play more packages and not have to worry about mismatches.